finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 # **GetPortfolioGroupExpansion**
 > ExpandedGroup GetPortfolioGroupExpansion (string scope, string code, DateTimeOffset? effectiveAt = null, DateTimeOffset? asAt = null, List<string> propertyFilter = null)

-[EARLY ACCESS] Get portfolio group expansion
+[EARLY ACCESS] GetPortfolioGroupExpansion: Get portfolio group expansion

 List all the portfolios in a group, including all portfolios within sub groups in the group.
 Each portfolio will be decorated with all of its properties unless a property filter is specified.